catppuccin/squirrel/README.md

 ### English
 1. Download `squirrel.custom.yaml` file [here](/squirrel.custom.yaml).
 2. Open the `Squirrel` configuration folder through the `Settings...` menu item in the `Squirrel` menu bar.
-3. Backup the `squirrel.custom.yaml` file in the configuration folder,  replace it with the `squirrel.custom.yaml` file downloaded in step one.
+3. Backup the `squirrel.custom.yaml` file in the configuration folder,replace it with the `squirrel.custom.yaml` file downloaded in step one.
+> Instead: open the `squirrel.custom.yaml` file under the configuration folder, copy the content after the `preset_color_schemes` tag from the downloaded file in step one into the configuration, and modify the content of the `style/color_scheme` and `style/color_scheme_dark` tags to your preferred theme.
+This ensures that the original configuration content is preserved to the greatest extent possible.
+For specific parameters, please refer to the FAQ.
 4. Make the configuration effective through the `Deploy` menu item in the `Squirrel` menu bar (default shortcut: control+option+\`).
 5. Well done,Enjoy~